From Eh to Oz

 Step 2 – Log in to Your Griffith StudyLink Account

-- Generate your own unique password.
+- Log into Griffith’s portal.
 Use the same email address you use to email OzTREKK.
+Select “I have forgotten my password” to create your account.

 - Log in with your email address and your newly generated password.